jj-tsao/rag-movie-recommender-app/README.md

 1. **User Query**: You type a vibe-based prompt like _"Dark comedies with moral ambiguity and character-driven narrative"_.
 2. **Dynamic Filter**: Apply additional filters for genres, streaming services, and release years to narrow down the result if prefer.
 3. **Intent Detection**: A lightweight classifier determines if the prompt requests a recommendation.
-4. **Embedding + Retrieval**: Query is embedded using a fine-tuned BGE model as well as BM25; relevant chunks are retrieved from Qdrant.
+4. **Embedding + Retrieval**: Query is embedded using a fine-tuned BGE model and BM25 algorithm; relevant chunks are retrieved from Qdrant.
 5. **Reranking**: Retrieved results are scored using a weighted mix of semantic similarity, rating, and popularity.
 6. **LLM Response**: LLM model generates a natural language final reply with insights, poster images, and reasoning.
 7. **Conversation**: Continue refining the request or pivoting tone using the interactive chatbot.